lpoulain/CHAOS/README.md

 ## CHAOS (CHeers, Another Operating System)

-CHAOS is a simple operating system I am writing from scratch in assembly and C in order to better understand how operating systems work.
+CHAOS is a simple 32-bit multitasking operating system I am writing from scratch in assembly and C in order to better understand how operating systems work.

 So far, here is what it does:

+#### Bootloader

-- The boot sector reads the kernel from disk and loads it into memory
+- The boot sector reads the kernel from disk (from sector #2) and loads it into memory (at address 0x1000)
 - It switches to the i386 32-bit protected mode
-- It runs the kernel code loaded into memory
+- It executes the kernel code loaded into memory

-- That kernel has two "device drivers": one for the screen, one for the keyboard
-- It also sets up interruptions in order to be able to catch keystrokes
-- It launches two basic shells which have each two commands: cls and help
-- You switch from one shell to another using the tab key
+#### The kernel

+The kernel sets up several things:

+- A "device driver" to handle displaying on the screen
+- Heap: a very primitive heap mechanism (i.e. malloc())
+- Interrupts: This is used to capture keystrokes.
+Note that the keyboard handler is merely storing the keystroke in the process buffer
+- Processes: each process has its own display (i.e. a window on the screen), stack, etc.
+- Paging.
+This allows to map the virtual memory to the physical memory as the operating system sees fits.
+Right now, trying to access an unmapped page results in a page fault, resulting in the OS mapping that virtual page to a "forbidden page" which is filled with 0xFFFFFFFF.
+Each process has their own virtual memory mapping.
+- Multitasking: the interrupts are also used to have a scheduler function called at regular intervals.
+This allows to perform context switches automatically.

+#### The processes

+The operating system launches two processes, each one represented by a shell in its own window (type "help to see the available commands").
+Those processes are run concurrently and can perform tasks in parallel (this is the purpose of the "countdown" command).
+Press the Tab key to switch from one shell to the other.

+When the processes are waiting for a keyboard input, they are in polling mode, which means they are waiting for the keyboard handler to store any keystroke in their buffer.
+A process in polling mode is not being given cycles by the scheduler.

 #### How to run it